Types of Tool Holder Taper Shanks

 Collet chuck holders hold various types of collets, the most common being TG, ER, & DA.
 They come with a collet nut that can either be hex or slotted which is threaded on & off to hold the collets that hold the tooling.

 The size and style collet that they hold can be measured using charts.
-Projection is measured from the bottom of the flange to the end of the collet nut when it is loosely tightened.
+Projection is measured from the top of the flange to the end of the collet nut when it is loosely tightened.

 As the name implies, the inner diameter in these tool holders is tapered.
 There are no set screws and the tooling is fit by a male / female component.
 There will always be a slot in the taper shank seen in the two pictures above.

 To find what size MT (Morse Taper) you have, measure the largest point of the inner diameter and compare to the "Large End" on the chart seen above.
-Projection is measured from the bottom of the flange to the end of the holder.
+Projection is measured from the top of the flange to the end of the holder.

 Face / Shell Mill